mafindo/docs/docs/v1/readme.md

 !!!!!! section main-section
 !!!!! sub-section section-area
 !!!! sub-section section-left
-# API Reference
+# API V1 Reference
 API V1 is still active, but obsolete since it has limit to only a few function with `GET` method only.
 Please switch to our V2 API for better experience.

 Mafindo Public API use API Key for Authentication.
-Please [contact](https://turnbackhoax.id/tentang-kami/kontak-kami/) us to get your own API Key.
+Please refer to [Authorization](/#authorization) section.
 !!!!
 !!!! sub-section section-right right-spacer
 +++ section-notes Base URL